OHI-Science/ohi-science.github.io/_includes/themes/OHI/goals/practical_BD.md

 > TIP 1: Do you have maps that show current habitat distributions and maps that show historical habitat distributions?
 If so, you could extract that data for each of your regions to get a current and reference area.
 In the U.S. West Coast assessment (2014), researchers went to the local public library to find hand-drawn maps of historical salt marsh and sand dune extents in California.
 You could also use summarized habitat data that exists in tables or are already compiled in another source.

 > TIP 2:  If local data is not available, you obtain certain habitat extent data from the global assessment, which used high resolution spatial extend data from this study:
-<span style="font-size:0.9em">_Hamilton, S. & Casey, D. (2014).
-Creation of a high spatiotemporal resolution global database of continuous mangrove forest cover for the 21st Century (CGMFC-21): a big-data fusion approach. [arXiv:1412.0722](http://arxiv.org/ftp/arxiv/papers/1412/1412.0722.pdf)_.</span>
+_Hamilton, S. & Casey, D. (2014).
+Creation of a high spatiotemporal resolution global database of continuous mangrove forest cover for the 21st Century (CGMFC-21): a big-data fusion approach. [arXiv:1412.0722](http://arxiv.org/ftp/arxiv/papers/1412/1412.0722.pdf)_.
 Good data to obtain from this study include shoreline, mangrove, soft bottom, and sea ice.

 The _condition_ of the habitats can be measured in different ways, depending on the data available.
 Indicators of condition could include habitat density, susceptibility to pathogens, or change in species composition or growth rates from impacts such as overgrazing.
 Look for studies assessing habitat integrity or condition specifically in your area.